コンテンツにスキップ

 Regarding refunds for purchased tickets, please contact the contracted operator of this project,

-The Kanagawa Philharmonic Orchestra will contact you individually.
+The Kanagawa Philharmonic Orchestra, a public interest incorporated foundation, will contact you individually.

-Held at the Kanagawa Prefectural Civic Hall (3-1 Yamashita-cho, Naka-ku, Yokohama) with paid spectators.
+Held at the Kanagawa Prefectural Civic Hall (3-1 Yamashita-cho, Naka-ku, Yokohama) with paid audience.

 [Changed holding method]

 The event will be live-streamed free of charge on the day.
-Please note that the streaming schedule is subject to change.
+The streaming schedule is subject to change.

 Please check this page for the latest distribution information.

-In the run up to the Tokyo 2020 Games, the Tokyo Organising Committee of the Olympic and Paralympic Games, a public interest incorporated foundation, is collaborating with national and local governments, cultural organizations and others to hold the TOKYO 2020 NIPPON Festival across the country to promote the power of Japanese culture and the arts both at home and abroad.
+In the run-up to the Tokyo 2020 Games, the Tokyo Organising Committee of the Olympic and Paralympic Games, a public interest incorporated foundation, is collaborating with national and local governments, cultural organizations and others to hold the Tokyo 2020 NIPPON Festival across the country, which will promote the power of Japanese culture and art both domestically and internationally.

 The first part is a digest version of the Noh play "Funabenkei," and the second part is a digest version of the opera "Shizuka and Yoshitsune."

-The biggest highlight is that the "time" of the Noh performance in the first half and the opera in the second half are connected.
+The biggest highlight is that the time between the Noh performance in the first half and the opera in the second half is connected.

-The first half of the Noh performance depicts the separation between Shizuka Gozen and Yoshitsune, and then the play develops into the opera "Shizuka and Yoshitsune."
+The first half of the Noh performance depicts the separation between Shizuka Gozen and Yoshitsune, and then the story develops into the opera "Shizuka and Yoshitsune."

-Noh and opera, two completely different genres, are brought together on one stage with the protagonist spinning the story - it is no exaggeration to say that this is the reason why this production is called a "fusion."
+Noh and opera, two completely different genres, come together on one stage, with the protagonist weaving the story...it is no exaggeration to say that this is the entire reason why this production is considered a "fusion."

-"Noh is a pure performing art that dislikes mixing, and is therefore a noble world in which it is difficult to collaborate with other genres.
-This time, we have previously collaborated with the shite actor Nakamori Kanta, and we carefully discussed the fusion parts so as not to violate the taboos of Noh, and this is how we came to realize this performance."
+"Noh is a pure performing art that dislikes mixing, making it a noble world where it is difficult to perform with other genres.
+This time, we have performed together with the shite actor Nakamori Kanta in the past, and we carefully discussed the fusion parts so as not to violate the taboos of Noh, and as a result, we were able to make this performance a reality."

-Toru Sakakibara, musical director of the Kanagawa Philharmonic Orchestra and producer of the project, said:
+Toru Sakakibara, Music Director of the Kanagawa Philharmonic Orchestra and producer of this project, said:

-"Shizuka and Yoshitsune" is a Japanese opera produced and performed in 1993 as the opening performance of the Kamakura Performing Arts Center, by the collaboration of Japan's proud lyricist Nakanishi Rei and the world-renowned composer Miki Minoru, who is representative of not only Japan but also Asia.
+"Shizuka and Yoshitsune" is a Japanese opera produced and performed in 1993 as the opening work of the Kamakura Performing Arts Center, by the collaboration of Japan's proud lyricist Nakanishi Rei and the internationally acclaimed composer Miki Minoru, who represents not only Japan but Asia as well.

-These two stories will truly be "connected" in this performance, and I would like to convey to you as much as possible how precious and valuable this is, including the highlights of the performance.
+These two stories will truly be "connected" in this performance, and I would like to convey to everyone as much as possible how precious and valuable this is, including the highlights.

 Please continue to support us.